tdiesler/nessus-didcomm/README.md

 ./wallet-bootstrap --create Faber --ledger-role ENDORSER
 ```

-The above should have created the respective siera enviroment.
+The above should have created the respective siera environment.

 ### Supported Protocols